 No matter what size or situation, the opportunity to create a garden has always been a solace for many people and, especially in recent times, an escape because it’s one of the few activities the pandemic has not taken away.

 The usual therapeutic effects of being in the garden and hearing the sounds of nature around us, the birds chirping, the wind in the trees and the stillness brings calmness.
 The garden can be a valuable place of comfort and a manageable sanctuary uniquely our own during challenging times.

 Gardens, of course, can’t remove our fears or problems, but they can help us deal with life’s issues and make each day more peaceful.
 Perhaps the combination of being creative and using our imagination and the sheer physical work is what makes gardening so satisfying.

 The anticipation of Spring when you know you have given it your best shot, done the work in preparing, is exciting in much the same way as an unveiling of an inspirational art project.
 From the inception of an idea with all the unique twists and turns of the creative process, the artwork is complete.
 Similarly, one can plant and design a landscape, nurture and make the changes that were not quite right from last year and until everything grows and blooms, you have no idea of the shape of the garden at all or what you have created.
 I’m always optimistic, though, and each season since the garden began has bought unique rewards, often entirely unexpected outcomes.

-Presently, it is pouring with rain and is expected to continue for another few days.
+Presently, it is pouring with rain and the rain is expected to continue for another few days.
 I long to get out and into planting the last of my annuals and finish the mulching, but like all gardeners, patience is essential.
 This year, with higher rainfall than usual and more work, has been done to prepare, plus the garden is now into the fifth year, the season ahead promises to be sensational.
 I will look forward to shooting many more photographs of stunning rose blooms to share shortly.

 Content Di Baker 202